 Reaching for Yield in the Bond Market

-Executive Summary — "Reaching for yield"—investors' propensity to buy high yield assets without regard for risk—has been identified as one of the core factors contributing to the buildup of credit that preceded the financial crisis.
+Overview — "Reaching for yield"—investors' propensity to buy high yield assets without regard for risk—has been identified as one of the core factors contributing to the buildup of credit that preceded the financial crisis.
 Despite this potential importance, however, the way in which reaching for yield works and where it occurs is not well understood.
 Professors Bo Becker and Victoria Ivashina examine reaching for yield in the corporate bond market by looking among insurance companies, the largest institutional investor in this arena.
 Findings suggest that reaching for yield may limit the effectiveness of capital regulation to a time-varying and unpredictable extent.
 Reaching for yield may also allow regulated entities to become riskier than regulators and legislators intend, and may impose distortions on the corporate credit supply.
 Key concepts include:

 - Investments by insurance companies in corporate bonds exhibit patterns that reflect reaching for yield.